 - Transport from hotel to Copenhagen airport.

 - Flights to and from Greenland (Copenhagen to Kangerlussuaq – Sisimuit to Copenhagen).

 - Hostel accommodation in Sisimuit at the end of the trek in shared rooms on a Bed & Breakfast basis.

-- All food whilst trekking (Clients can chose to bring their own food and reduce the trip cost by £250 – please discus if you would like to take this option).
+- Breakfast and evening meal whilst trekking (These will be lightweight, dehydrated meals.
+Clients can chose to bring their own food and reduce the trip cost by £150 – please discuss if you would like to take this option).

-- Celebration dinner on completion of the trek in Sisimuit.
+- Evening meal on completion of the trek in Sisimuit.